akamensky/argparse/README.md

 ```

 You can implement sub-commands in your CLI using `parser.NewCommand()` or go even deeper with `command.NewCommand()`.
+Addition of a sub-command does not prevent usage of the parent command with or without flags.
+Sub-commands are always parsed before arguments.
+If a command has positional arguments and sub-commands then sub-commands take precedence.
 Since parser inherits from command, every command supports exactly same options as parser itself,
 thus allowing to add arguments specific to that command or more global arguments added on parser itself!